Jakobi Meyers Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 - Meyers has not caught a touchdown pass against the Bills.

-- The 189.1 passing yards the Bills give up per game makes them the NFL's best pass defense this season.
+- The Bills have the NFL's best pass defense this season, yielding 189.1 yards per game through the air.

 Recent Performances

-- In last week's outing against the Titans, Meyers was targeted eight times, totaling 98 yards on five receptions (averaging 19.6 yards per catch).
+- Meyers put together a 98-yard performance against the Titans last week on five catches (19.6 yards per catch) while being targeted eight times.

-- In his last three games, Meyers has racked up 62.0 yards per game with one touchdown, hauling in 13 passes on 18 targets.
+- Meyers has totaled 186 receiving yards (62.0 per game) and one touchdown, hauling in 13 passes on 18 targets over his last three outings.

 Meyers' New England Teammates